 Factors That Affect LTL Shipping Rates

-There are a variety of big and small factors that can determine an LTL carrier overall shipping rates, but the main components that you should focus on as a business are:
+How does LTL pricing work?
+There are a variety of big and small factors that can determine an LTL carrier overall shipping rates, but the main components that you should focus on as a business when determining freight rates are:

-- Dimensions, Weight, & Freight class: All shipments are categorized based on freight class.
-Freight class is determined by a shipment’s dimensions and weight, which is calculated to freight density, a measure of pounds per cubic foot.
+- Dimensions, Weight, & Freight class: The National Motor Freight Classification (NMFC) is a standard puts all shipments into categories based on freight class.
+It is determined by a shipment’s dimensions and weight, which is calculated to freight density, a measure of pounds per cubic foot.
 The lower the freight density of a shipment, the higher the freight class.
-Shipments with a higher freight class generally have higher shipping rates.
-However, when you negotiate the price, some carriers may offer to ship your goods through freight of all kinds (FAK) rates, which usually means lower shipping rates for you.
+Shipments with a higher freight classification generally have higher shipping rates.
+However, when you negotiate the price, some carriers may offer to ship your goods through freight of all kinds (FAK) rates, which usually means lower shipment rates for you.
 For example, you may have goods with a freight class of 100 that a carrier may decide to ship at FAK rates, dropping the freight class down to 50 for reduced shipping rates.
 Dimensions and weight also help the carrier establish trailer space and can help determine how fragile your goods may be.

 - Freight Type: Fragile, perishable, or hazardous goods may lead to higher shipping rates as they usually require special equipment for handling and storage.

 - Shipping Mode: If your freight is time sensitive, many carriers offer expedited shipping, which is generally only reserved for urgent cases.
-Expedited shipping is generally pricier than standard shipping.
+Expedited shipping is generally pricier than standard shipments.

-AuptiX has one goal: changing the way that small- and medium-sized businesses ship their less than truckload freight.
+AuptiX has one goal: changing the way that small- and medium-sized businesses ship their less than truckload freight shipment.
 Unlike other companies, we provide the lowest shipping rates possible regardless of the freight volume.

-We combine the spending power of thousands of companies and develop different routes that maximize efficiency and significantly reduce the risk of damage.
-If you have more questions about the elements that go into LTL freight shipping rates or would like a quote for your freight shipping needs, please contact us today.
+We combine the spending power of thousands of companies and develop different routes that maximize efficiency and significantly reduce the risk of damage to your shipment.
+If you have more questions about the elements that go into LTL freight shipping rates or would like the lowest freight quotes for your shipping needs, please contact us today.

 Need a Freight Quote on an LTL Freight Shipment Now?

-Get reliable service, competitive rates, and fantastic customer service.
+Get a reliable service from our LTL carriers, competitive rates, and fantastic customer service.